markusdahlberg/piode/README.md

 This project was thought up and led by Markus Dahlberg and programmed by Jim Groth

 #### Why
-To make a DIY poor mans data diode, that with a small investment can keep two information systems "almost" physically separated and ensure onedirectional data flows.
+To make a DIY poor man's data diode, that with a small investment can keep two information systems "almost" physically separated and ensure unidirectional data flows.